argilla-io/biome-text/README.md

 ### Pip
-The recommended way of installing the library is using pip.
-You can install everything required for the library:
+The recommended way for installing the library is using pip.
+You can install everything required for the library as follows:

 ```shell
 pip install biome-text